svolmer/NDiagnostics/README.md

 # Basics

-Meters have a type (e.g. `MeterType.AverageTime`) that essentially defines how the values they represent have to be interpreted.
+Meters have a type that essentially defines how the values they represent have to be interpreted.
 Some of the meter types (so called [Instantaneous Meters](##markdown-header-instananeous-meters)) will require only a single sample, all others require two samples in order to calculate their corresponding value.
 Detailed specifications of the various meter types can be found in section [Meter Types](##markdown-header-meter-types).

 Meters are bundled together in logical units, so called meter categories.
-Meter categories come in two flavors: single-instance (`MeterCategoryType.SingleInstance`) and multi-instance (`MeterCategoryType.MultiInstance`).
+Meter categories come in two flavors: single-instance and multi-instance.
 A single-instance category has only one global value for each of its meters.
 A good example of a category is the `System` category of Windows.
 It has meters like `System Up Time` and `Threads`, and clearly there is only one global value for each of the its meters.

 Multi-instance categories on the other hand can have an unlimited number of different values for each meter.
 A good example is `Process`, which has one instance for each process running, and therefore a set of instance values for each of its meters.
 Each instance of a meter can be uniquely identified by its unique instance name (e.g. process name).
-Typically, there is an additonal global instance that is commonly, but not necessarily, named `_Total`, that represents the aggregate value of all other instance values.
+Typically, but not necessarily, there is a global instance that is commonly named `_Total`, that represents the aggregate value of all other instance values.

-All meter instances have a lifetime associated with it.
-An instance lifetime can be either `InstanceLifetime.Global` or `InstanceLifetime.Process`.
+All meter instances have a lifetime that is either tied to the lifetime of their meter category (global lifetime) or to the lifetime of a particular process (process lifeftime).
 All meters of a single-instance category have a global lifetime by default.
-Essentially, this means they exist from the point in time when they are installed until the point in time they are uninstalled.
-Multi-instance meters on the other hand can either have a global lifetime or a lifetime that is tied to the lifetime of a particular process.
-Instances with a lifetime `InstanceLifetime.Process` can added at runtime on the fly.
-Their lifetime ends automatically whenever the process that created that particular instance is terminated.
+Multi-instance meters on the other hand can either have a global lifetime (i.e. they are created whenever the meter category is created) or a process lifetime.
+Instances with a process lifetime are created on the fly at runtime and their lifetime ends automatically whenever the creating process is terminated.
 A good example of a category with such instances is the `Process` category of Windows.

 # Usage